-At 00:18 in the color video, we can see a scar and Michael clenching his jaw revealing a gap of missing lower teeth.
+At 03:22 in the video about the Battle of Bocage, we can see a scar and Michael clenching his jaw revealing a gap of missing lower teeth.
 He has aged and no longer looked 30 and is no doubt running on adrenaline.
 On Nov.
-21, 1943, he suffered a close scrape following a man to man encounter with the crew of an enemy vehicle.
+21, 1943, he suffered a close scrape following a man to man encounter with the crew of an enemy vehicle in Russia.
 After taking out two of the three Russians, the third managed to get a shot in, the bullet tearing through his chin- before Wittmann ended the fight.

 Due to the Anglo-American advance south from Gold and Omaha beaches, the German 352nd Infantry Division began to buckle.
 As the division withdrew south, it opened up a 7.5-mile (12.1 km) wide gap in the front line.
 Wittmann’s company of six functioning tanks arrived at an area in the vicinity of Villers-Bocage.
 He was literally the only real opposition blocking a massive breakthrough of Allied forces.

 The lead elements of the British 7th Armored Division entered Villers-Bocage.
 They had been given the objective of exploiting the gap in the front line, seizing Villers-Bocage and capturing the nearby ridge (Point 213) to attempt to force a German withdrawal.
 Wittmann was actually caught by surprise.
 However, he was strategically savvy enough as a platoon tank commander to know that he was in a gambling position to at least delay a breakthrough.